-We recently stumbled on an ODs on Facebook post where members were sharing their favorite business books that have helped shape their optometric practice and create opportunities for growth and leadership development.
+We stumbled on an ODs on Facebook post where members were sharing their favorite business books that have helped shape their optometric practice and create opportunities for growth and leadership development.
+Especially if you're already an avid reader, these anecdotal works are helpful to offer perspective and arm you with the tools you need to tackle difficult situations or solve problems you haven't encountered before.

 Below is a breakdown of the books your peers are reading for optometric practice growth.